Conquer your student debt. Refinance now.

 - Financial aid information

 - Contact information for yourself, your next of kin, two references, and your future employer if you already have a job lined up

-If you complete the course but still have any questions about your student loan(s), reach out to the financial aid office for help.
+If you complete the exit counseling session but still have any questions about your student loan(s), reach out to the financial aid office for help.
 That’s what they are there for!
 You can also browse the Federal Student Aid website for answers specific to your federal loan(s).

 Why is Student Loan Exit Counseling Important?

-According to the Federal Student Aid website, this process will take about 20 to 30 minutes to complete, and students should not rush through the process.
-There is a lot of useful information in exit counseling and is a great resource for borrowers entering repayment:
+According to the Federal Student Aid website, online exit counseling will take about 20 to 30 minutes to complete, and students should not rush through the process.
+There is a lot of useful information in exit counseling and is a great resource for borrowers entering repayment.

 You might have done a lot of research when deciding to take out your student loan(s), but since that time you might have forgotten what terms you selected.
-This is a great time to review the terms of your existing federal loan(s) and, most importantly, when you will need to start making payments.
+This is a great time to review the terms of your existing federal loan(s) and, most importantly, when you will need to start making payments on the loan balance.